Guide to the HIPAA Security Rule

 Technology has changed the way people do business, receive health care treatment, and store data.
 While it certainly helps to improve the quality of life for patients, technology also makes it easier for unauthorized persons to access protected health information (PHI).
-This violation of privacy can put patients, their families, and their personal lives at risk.
-To protect them, the U.S. government passed the HIPAA Security Rule to guide how organizations can best secure information.
+PHI consists of

 What is the HIPAA Security Rule?

 The HIPAA Security Rule requires companies and individuals that handle PHI to protect data with a series of physical, technical, and administrative safeguards.
 There is often some confusion between what counts as a recommendation versus a mandatory requirement.
 Here are four general rules to keep in mind:

 - Covered entities are responsible for ensuring that the workforce remains compliant.